felipenlunkes/felipenlunkes/README.md

 Hi!
 My name is Felipe Lunkes (he/him) and I am a brazilian developer and biologist.

 I am a loyal open source user and all my projects were released with some free license.
-I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my [`projects`](PROJECTS.md).
+I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my [projects](PROJECTS.md).
 This operating system project of mine stems from my fascination with Unix systems and a desire to better understand how an operating system works and is organized.

-I am currently studying `C`, `JavaScript`, `Java` and `Python` with the aim of becoming a backend developer.
+I am currently studying C, JavaScript, Java and Python with the aim of becoming a backend developer.

 </div>